hortonworks-spark/cloud-integration/cloud-examples/README.md

 1. To build with a different version of spark, define it in `spark.version`
 1. To use the older artifact name, `spark-cloud`, define `spark.cloud.jar` to this name.
 1. To use a different repository for artifacts, redefine `central.repo`
-1. If the spark cloud POM doesn't declare the httpcomponent versions, you need to explicitly list them through `-Pdeclare-http-components`
+1. If the spark cloud POM doesn't declare the Apache httpcomponent versions, you need to explicitly list them through `-Pdeclare-http-components`

 Example: